lammps/lammps/doc/src/Howto_lammps_gui.rst

   a dialog will open to select a new file name
 - ``Save As`` will open a dialog to select and new file name and save the buffer to it
-- ``Quit`` will exit LAMMPS GUI.
+- ``Quit`` will exit LAMMPS-GUI.
 If there are unsaved changes, a dialog will appear to either cancel the operation, or to save or not save the edited file.